jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 For the High Fantasy genre the following options are suggested:

 * Thaumaturgists may either generate their own Magic Points or reap them from some form of sacrifice.
 * All churches, guilds or magical practitioners know the skill of Enchant and temporary magical items such as potions or one-shot stored spells are reasonably easy to commission.
 * Most people are alert to the use of magic, possessing contingencies if they or their family and friends come under some form of magical assault.
 Cities, fortifications and temples are usually protected by Concert cast spells of epic Magnitudes and Intensities.

-If the game world limits thaumaturgy to only utilising sacrificial sources for Magic Points, most magic will be stored as temporary enchantments in preparation for its
+If the game world limits thaumaturgy to only utilising sacrificial sources for Magic Points, most magic will be stored as temporary enchantments in preparation for its use.

-92
-Alex Greene (order #3262370)                                                                              7
-         use.
 Otherwise casting magic on the fly will become difficult without on-the-spot bloodletting and travelling with an entourage of sacrificial offerings in tow.
 Of course this could provide an excellent challenge for a spellcasting Adventurer, forcing them to invest their magic in preparations, leaving them only their wits and knowledge with which to use once their enchantments are used up.

-Cultural Attitudes
+### Cultural Attitudes

 Most of this book revolves around sacrificial methods, such as exsanguinations, animal and human offerings, headhunting, ritual mutilation, cannibalism and so on.
 Although staples of pulp fantasy, they were (and still are) actually performed for religious and